 All racers must have their parents sign the waivers and the racers will sign in at registration.
 For Pre-Registered CLIF KIDS CLASS Racers there will be no registration fee or lift ticket fee for race day.
 We all really want to grow our sport and feel this is a great way to get the kids started.

-We will be charging the same $10 late fee for onsite registrations and Saturday Lift passes at lift assisted venues is not included, however they can be purchased online or onsite for a discounted rate of just $25!
+We will be charging the same $10 late fee for onsite registrations and Saturday Lift passes at lift assisted venues is not included, however they can be purchased online or onsite for a discounted rate.